blomadam/blomadam.github.io/_posts/2017-04-12-project-3-exploration.md

 date: 2017-04-12
 published: true
 categories: projects
-tags:
+image: /images/project-3-exploration_files/project-3-exploration_27_1.png
 ---

-# Overview

-## Problem Statement

 We have a data set of real estate prices from Aimes, Iowa.
 Our goal is to provide a model to predict prices using a subset of the columns to be able to reduce the size of the database the company is required to store.
 We are also interested in providing descriptive statistics for the market, specifically which neighborhoods have many sales and high prices.
 Finally, we are interested in describing how this data has changed over time.

-Our deliverables will include a predictive model, an estimate of its value, and a brief summary of the neighborhood data.

 ## Results summary